-Reinventing Warehouses: Where Good Business Coincides With Decency
+Reinventing Exploitative Warehouses: Where Good Business Coincides With Decency

-In a podcast I appeared on recently (The Melting Pot by Dominic Monkhouse) I was recommended to check out Huboo.
-Supposedly this company had found a way to create an alternative to the inhumane warehouses most of us are familiar with.
-After a bit of research, this most definitely seemed to be a company worth adding to our Bucket List.
-Quickly after, we reached out to Martin Bysh, co-founder of Huboo.
+When appearing recently on a podcast (The Melting Pot by Dominic Monkhouse), it was suggested we check out Huboo.
+Supposedly, this company has found a way to create an alternative to the inhumane warehouses most of us are familiar with.
+After some research, this is definitely a company worth adding to our Bucket List.
+So, we reached out to Martin Bysh, co-founder of Huboo.

-Huboo is a UK based fulfilment company.
+Huboo is a UK-based fulfilment company.
 They hold inventory and ship products for small and medium sized ecommerce businesses.
 Martin: "Paul and I founded Huboo in 2017.
-Before that, we tried to set up an online shop but we discovered that no fulfilment company wanted our business.
+Before that, we were experimenting with online shops and needed fulfilment to facilitate the scaling of these experiments.
+We discovered that no fulfilment company wanted our business.
 We couldn't guarantee high sales volumes and therefore weren't interesting to such companies.
 When we ran into that problem, we knew we had to tackle the issue.
 That's when we started Huboo."

-For many small and medium sized businesses, fulfilment is a challenging problem.
-How can you outsource warehousing and logistics - a notoriously tough part of many businesses - without watching your margins evaporate?
+For many small and medium sized businesses, fulfilment is a problem.
+How can you outsource warehousing and logistics—a notoriously tough part of many businesses—without seeing your margins evaporate?

 Inhumanity in the warehouse business

 First, let's look at the inhuman side of working in traditional warehouses.
-A good place to start is the main global player: Amazon.
+A good starting place is the main global player: Amazon.

-A report by the National Employment Law Project notes that “what emerges is a troubling picture of Amazon’s business model—one in which the company views its workers as disposable and designs its operations to foster high turnover.”
+A report by the National Employment Law Project notes: “What emerges is a troubling picture of Amazon’s business model—one in which the company views its workers as disposable and designs its operations to foster high turnover.”